-R ichard Branson — founder of the Virgin Group — believes that people should be able to take time off from work whenever they want with no questions asked, according to this article written by Alyssa Newcomb of ABC News.
+Richard Branson — who is the founder of the Virgin Group — has believed that people should be able to take time off from work whenever they want with no questions asked, according to this article at his official weblog.

-I actually agree — to a point, anyway.
+I agree with the concept of unlimited vacation time in general — to a point, anyway.

-In my opinion, it is not so much how much vacation time I receive; rather, it is structuring my life in a way where I enjoy work as much as I enjoy being on vacation.
+In my opinion, how much vacation time I receive is not as important as structuring my life in a way with which I enjoy work as much as I enjoy being on vacation.

-Writing The Gate for greater than eight years has been fun for me.
-I am an artist who enjoys photography, graphic design and writing.
-I have a minor acting “career” on the side; and I have written songs and lyrics even though I cannot read music and can barely play an instrument.
+Writing The Gate With Brian Cohen for greater than nineteen years has been fun for me.
+I am an artist who enjoys photography, graphic design, and writing.
+I have had a minor acting “career” on the side; and I have written songs and lyrics even though I cannot read music and can barely play an instrument.

 Give me a job such as accounting, and you may as well shoot me now and not wait until you get home.
 I need creativity.
 I crave creativity.